 Unfortunately, my personality is such that I would much rather work on my clients' cases than spend any time marketing my practice.
 I have no talent for it.
 But I can't tell you how many times I have seen injured people represented by lawyers who did not do a good job for them.
-Or how many times I have talked with other defense lawyers about certain wellknown lawyers who settled cases for a lot less than they could have gotten.
-People deserve quality representation, and that motivates me.
+Or how many times I have talked with other defense lawyers about certain wellnewsletter is because you are an existing or past client of our firm, or you have contacted us about prospective representation.
+For this reason, this newsletter is not considered to be an